cityssm/sunrise-cms/docs/installation.md

 _More is better_, however under stress tests, the application peaked at the following:

-- 2 GB of RAM
+- 512 MB of RAM
 - 1 GB of storage for application, dependencies, and data.

 ## Step 1: Install Node.js 18 or better and npm

 [Node.js](https://nodejs.org) is a JavaScript runtime environment.
-Sunrise CMS is built to run on Node.js.
+Sunrise CMS is built to run on Node.js, and is regularly tested on the currently supported LTS versions.

 [npm](https://www.npmjs.com/) is a package manager that contains all the prerequisites for Sunrise CMS.